evanwills/regex-multi-tool/README-repeatable.md

 2. They can only contain alpha-numeric characters
 3. They must be a minimum of 6 characters long and a maximum of 50 characters long
-4. They are case insensitive when compared
-5. They must be unique
+5. They must be unique (case insensitive when compared)

 ### About `group` names